Levante FC

 Levante Football Club was a football club in Valencia, Spain.
-It was a predecessor of current Levante UD.
+It was a predecessor of the current Levante UD.

 History

 The club was founded in 1909 as "Levante Football Club".
 In 1939 Levante FC and Gimnástico FC merged into "Levante Unión Deportiva".
 Levante UD thus having origin since, at least, 1909 from both merged teams, Levante FC and Gimnástico FC.
-Today, Levante UD is the most senior football club in Valencia.
-Local rival team Valencia CF was not formed until 1919.
+Today, Levante UD is the oldest senior football club in Valencia.
+Local rival Valencia CF was not formed until 1919.